- Prep time:

 - 1 teaspoon sugar

 Remove stems and seeds from chilies; place in a hot cast-iron skillet or grill.
 Dry roast chilies for 5 minutes; do not allow to blacken.
-Add chilies and water to a covered pan and simmer over very low heat to rehydrate; drain and reserve liquid.
-Blacken tomatoes in skillet or grill.
+Add chilies and water to a covered pan and simmer over very low heat to re-hydrate; drain and reserve liquid.
+Blacken tomatoes in skillet or on a grill.
 Place chilies, tomatoes and remaining ingredients in a blender and purée.
 Add a little of the reserved chili liquid to loosen.
 Mole will keep for 2 weeks in the refrigerator.

 Techniques used in this recipe: